 Picking out nail clippers for dogs can be confusing because several different varieties are available.
 Here is a breakdown of the types of clippers and which works best for each dog.

-These clippers work, as the name suggests, like a guillotine.
+These guillotine clippers work, as the name suggests, like a guillotine.
 Simply stick the end of your dog’s nail in the hole and squeeze.
 A blade is lowered, gently slicing off the end of the nail.
-Guillotine clippers, like those by Four Paws, are best for small- to medium-sized dogs.
+Guillotine clippers are best for small- to medium-sized dogs.

-Pedi Paws might be the most well-known version of this type of tool, thanks to its television infomercials.
+Pedi Paws might be the most well-known version of dog nail grinders, thanks to its television infomercials.
 It works by grinding down the nail instead of clipping, which can be helpful for large dogs with thick nails as well as dogs who hate the feeling of the clippers.
-Note: Training may be necessary to get your pet used to the vibrating sensation of this device, and the grinding process takes a bit longer than the clipping process, so patience (from you and your pet) is required.
+Training is usually necessary to get your pet used to the vibrating sensation of this device, and the grinding process takes a bit longer than the clipping process, so patience (from you and your pet) is required.

 Once you’ve got the right tool, use these tips to get your dog used to having his toenails clipped.
 Remember to offer treats and praise during the process to make it fun for your no-longer tap-dancing pup.